 true.
 If that is so, your node is healthy, you're done.
 If it returns

 false, you need to examine other the output under the

 "checks" attribute for more information, examining the parts as follows:

-router: if you see failures in this block, that is usually an indication of connectivity issue.
-Check that you have a stable connection of at least 5Mbps, especially in upstream (upload) direction.
+router: if you see failures in this block, that is usually an indication of a connectivity issue.
+Check that you have a stable connection of at least 5Mbps, especially in the upstream (upload) direction.

 network: failures in this block can also be caused by connectivity issues.